-The Columbus Metropolitan Library’s (CML) 2020 Vision Plan is a $130M project to renovate three existing library branches, including the main library, and build seven new branches.
+The Columbus Metropolitan Library’s (CML) 2020 Vision Plan was originally a $130M project to renovate three existing library branches, including the main library, and build seven new branches.
 In 2012, we met the CML 2020 Vision Plan leadership team while presenting on “How the Culture of Inefficiency is Out-Foxing LEED, ASHRAE, and Efficiency Programs in the Midwest”.
 Subsequent conversations with CML revealed the need to embed energy-efficiency into the design, construction, and operation of these projects.

 Our rigorous approach can be simply described as ensuring that the thread of efficiency was present from design, through construction and into operation.
 Our goals were to eliminate unnecessary capital expenses, ensure that decisions around energy using equipment were made in a data-driven manner, and to set up the facility operating staff for success.

 For each branch, we assisted CML in generating the Owner’s Project Requirements and reviewing the subsequent Basis of Design.
 We performed rigorous review of design documents and submittals for energy using equipment.
 We then performed ongoing construction site inspections.
 Finally, we performed functional testing of all major energy using equipment.
 At the conclusion of each project, our team generated a final commissioning report documenting the entire process and a systems manual to aid facilities staff with ongoing operations.